ltspicer/GALAXIS.electronic/README.md

 In Linux, if no "run in terminal" option is available or a starter is created, run starter.sh.

 You can adjust the language in the config.ini (language = en).
+The config.ini file and the data directory are required for each variant.

 Game Instructions: